1-loop equals torsion for fibered 3-manifolds: Introduction

-2. When $M_\varphi$ is hyperbolic, every $\SL$-lift of the geometric representation of $M_\varphi$ is irreducible, of the form $\rho_c$ and the theorem holds for all such lifts.
+1. When $M_\varphi$ is hyperbolic, every $\SL$-lift of the geometric representation of $M_\varphi$ is irreducible and is of the form $\rho_c$; thus Theorem~\ref{thm.1} applies in this situation.

-3. Theorem~\ref{thm.1} implies the original 1-loop conjecture of~\cite{DG1}, namely the equality of the the 1-loop invariant with the $\BC^3$-torsion (also known as the adjoint Reidemeister torsion), for fibered cusped hyperbolic 3-manifolds.
-This follows from the fact that the derivatives of the 1-loop polynomial $\delta_{3,c}(t)$ and the $\BC^3$-torsion polynomial $\tau_{3,\rho}(t)$ at $t=1$ are the 1-loop invariant and the $\BC^3$-torsion, respectively~\cite{Yamaguchi,GY21}.
+2. Theorem~\ref{thm.1} implies the original 1-loop conjecture of~\cite{DG1} for such $(M, \alpha, \calT_\varphi, \rho_c)$, namely the equality of the the 1-loop invariant with the $\BC^3$-torsion (also known as the adjoint Reidemeister torsion).
+This is because the derivatives of the 1-loop polynomial $\delta_{3,c}(t)$ and the $\BC^3$-torsion polynomial $\tau_{3,\rho}(t)$ at $t=1$ are the 1-loop invariant and the $\BC^3$-torsion, respectively~\cite{Yamaguchi,GY21}.

-4. A natural question is an extension of Conjecture~\ref{conj.23} to all $n \geq 2$.
-This is possible but rather long and technical, and a sketch of the main ideas involved are given in Section 4 of~\cite{GY23}.
-With additional work, Equation~\eqref{conj23} can be proven for all fibered 3-manifolds, but we will not discuss this extension of the theorem here, partly because all known applications to genus detection or to quantum topology involve only the case of $n=2,3$.

-5. Our 1-loop polynomials are defined by determinantal formulas (see Section~\ref{sub.1loops} below), which in the case of fibered 3-manifolds closely resemble the definition of the taut and the veering polynomials of Landry--Minsky--Taylor~\cite{Landry:polynomial}, themselves a generalization of the Teich\"muller polynomials of McMullen~\cite{Mcmullen:polynomial}; see also Parlak~\cite{Parlak}.
-This is an intruiging connection, with similarities and differences: \begin{itemize} \item[(a)] all polynomials require an element $\alpha$ of $H^1(M,\BZ)$, \item[(b)] the 1-loop polynomials use arbitrary triangulations whereas the taut/veering polynomials are defined only for taut/veering triangulations, \item[(c)] the 1-loop polynomials require a solution to the Ptolemy equations whereas the taut/veering polynomials do not. \end{itemize} Although such a syntactical similarity plays no role in the proof of Theorem~\ref{thm.1}, it is worth pointing it out.